tusharkatole/FPGA_Project/README.md

 <details>
  <summary> Interface a camera with FPGA, capture and store the image in Block ram, and display the image on the VGA monitor </summary>

+# Project Plan

+This project can be split into three parts boardly

+* **Interfacing the OV7670 camera with the Basys 3 FPGA Board**
+* **Reading and Storing the image captured by the camera sensor and storing it in the block ram**
+* **Interfacing the FPGA board with VGA controller to display the stored image in the monitor**

  # Protocol Used

  ## SCCB